go-pkgz/auth/README.md

 _note: password parameter doesn't have to be naked/real password and can be any kind of password hash prepared by caller._

+_note: `session=1` makes the auth cookie session-only, i.e. dropped when the browser closes. `sess` is accepted as an alias for backward compatibility._

 ### Verified authentication

 Another non-oauth2 provider allowing user-confirmed authentication, for example by email or slack or telegram.
 This is